-The cause of most brain and spinal cord tumors is not fully understood.
+The cause of most brain and spinal cord tumors is not fully understood, and there are very few well-established risk factors.
 But researchers have found some of the changes that occur in normal brain cells that may lead them to form brain tumors.

-Normal human cells grow and function based mainly on the information contained in each cell’s chromosomes.
-Chromosomes are long strands of DNA in each cell.
+Normal human cells grow and function based mainly on the information in each cell’s DNA.
 Brain and spinal cord tumors, like other tumors, are caused by changes in the DNA inside cells.
-DNA is the chemical that makes up our genes — the instructions for how our cells function.
+DNA is the chemical that makes up our genes, which control how our cells function.
 We usually look like our parents because they are the source of our DNA.
 But DNA affects more than how we look.

-In recent years, researchers have found the gene changes that cause some rare inherited syndromes (like neurofibromatosis, tuberous sclerosis, Li-Fraumeni syndrome, and von Hippel-Lindau syndrome) and increase the risk of developing some brain and spinal cord tumors.
+Researchers have found gene changes that cause some rare inherited syndromes (like neurofibromatosis, tuberous sclerosis, Li-Fraumeni syndrome, and von Hippel-Lindau syndrome) that increase the risk of developing some brain and spinal cord tumors.
 For example, the Li-Fraumeni syndrome is caused by changes in the TP53 tumor suppressor gene.
 Normally, this gene prevents cells with damaged DNA from growing.
 Changes in this gene increase the risk of developing brain tumors (particularly gliomas), as well as some other cancers.

-In most cases, it is not known why people without inherited syndromes develop brain or spinal cord tumors.
-Most risk factors for cancer somehow damage genes.
-For example, tobacco smoke is a risk factor for lung cancer and several other cancers because it contains chemicals that can damage genes.
-The brain is relatively protected from tobacco smoke and other cancer-causing chemicals that we might breathe in or eat, so these factors are not likely to play a major role in these cancers.
+It's usually not known why people without inherited syndromes develop brain or spinal cord tumors.
+Most exposures that cause cancer, such as chemicals in tobacco smoke, somehow damage DNA.
+But the brain is relatively protected from most cancer-causing chemicals that we might breathe in or eat, so these factors are not likely to play a major role in these cancers.

 Researchers now understand some of the gene changes that occur in different types of brain tumors, but it’s still not clear what causes most of these changes.
 Some gene changes might be inherited, but most brain and spinal cord tumors are not the result of known inherited syndromes.
-Other than radiation, there are no known lifestyle-related or environmental causes of brain tumors.
+Other than radiation, no known lifestyle-related or environmental factors are clearly linked to brain tumors.
 Most gene changes are probably just random events that sometimes happen inside a cell, without having an outside cause.